happycube/ld-decode/README.md

 Center is Signal, Outer is Ground, this goes for jacks and for coaxial cable in genaral.

-The Positive leg (longer) goes on test/signal point, Negative leg (shorter) on cable to connector/probe
+For a electrolytic capacitor Positive leg (longer) goes on test/signal point, Negative leg (shorter) on cable to connector/probe.
+However this does not matter for Ceramic which are bi-directional & recommend today).

 While type and voltage does not matter much its best to use new/tested capacitors.